A market resilient data-driven approach to option pricing: Model Performance

 \subsubsection{Experiment 2}

 In another experiment, we compare the RMSE values for all three approaches $\mathcal{A}_{HH}$, $\mathcal{A}_{DS}$ and the emsemble model on the afore mentioned collection of synthetic data.
 Separate comparison plots are presented for models trained on the NIFTY$50$, BANKNIFTY and combined datasets.
-The estimated values of $\lambda_1$ and $\lambda_2$, as outlined in Step 4 in Section \ref{sec:description-learning-approach}, are used for each selected sample dataset.
-As anticipated, above a volatility level (i.e., above $8\%$) of the test data, the approach $\mathcal{A}_{DS}$ outperforms $\mathcal{A}_{HH}$ for every training set (see each subplot of Fig \ref{fig:introspection-different dataset}).
-Additionally, performance graphs for the ensemble model are presented, utilizing the estimated parameters $\lambda_1$ and $\lambda_2$.
-In every case (i.e., subplots \ref{fig:N50-introspection}, \ref{fig:BNF-introspection}, \ref{fig:Comb-introspection}) the performance of the ensemble model is never worst and is between the performance of $\mathcal{A}_{HH}$ and $\mathcal{A}_{DS}$ models except a small range of the volatility values of the synthetic data, where it is the best.
+As anticipated, above a volatility level (i.e., above $15\%$) of the test data, the approach $\mathcal{A}_{DS}$ outperforms $\mathcal{A}_{HH}$ for every training set (see each subplot of Fig \ref{fig:introspection-different dataset}).
+Additionally, performance graphs for the ensemble model are presented with $\lambda_1=1$ and $\lambda_2=1$.
+In every case (i.e., subplots \ref{fig:N50-introspection}, \ref{fig:BNF-introspection}, \ref{fig:Comb-introspection}) the RMSE of the ensemble model is mostly between the RMSEs of $\mathcal{A}_{HH}$ and $\mathcal{A}_{DS}$ models, except for a small range of the volatility values of the synthetic data, where it is smallest.
+However, that small range corresponds to the typical scenario, as it is in the neighborhood of the HV of the training dataset.
+So, it explains why Table \ref{tab:XGB performance} conveys the best performance by $\mathcal{A}_{E(1,1)}$ models for real test datasets.